akomarla/forecast_demand/README.md

 Quarter to predict = q<br>
 Minimum number of quarters needed for prediction (without legacy relationships) = n (6 is default)<br>
 Number of quarters of available data = a<br>
 A group is defined by a unique program family, interface, MLC/SLC and customer.
-Take group A for example, which comprises ADPRR, SATA, TLC drives for Amazon.<br>
+Take group A for example, which comprises SATA TLC drives for Amazon.<br>

 For group A,<br>